Conductance and Influence-Capital: Modeling Online Social Influence: Evaluation

-\sh{Debiasing the follower count.} The follower count is widely used as a proxy for influence~\cite{cha2010measuring,frantz2009robustness, riddell2017most}; however, it has been repeatedly shown to be biased~\cite{bakshy2011everyone,smith2018influence, romero2011influence}. \cref{subfig:debiasing-plots}(top) shows that the follower count residuals---the difference between the follower count percentile and the empirical score percentile---are positively correlated with the follower count percentile ($R^2 = 0.48$).
-In other words, the follower count overestimates the influence of the highly followed users and underestimates the lowly followed users. \cref{subfig:debiasing-plots} (bottom) shows that \gim residuals are not correlated with the follower count percentile ($R^2 = 0.073$).
+\sh{Debiasing the follower count.} The follower count is widely used as a proxy for influence~\cite{cha2010measuring,frantz2009robustness, riddell2017most}; however, it has been repeatedly shown to be biased~\cite{bakshy2011everyone,smith2018influence, romero2011influence}.
+We examine whether \gim can overcome this known limitation. \cref{gim:subfig:debiasing-plots}(left) shows that the follower count residuals---the difference between the follower count percentile and the empirical score percentile---are positively correlated with the follower count percentile ($R^2 = 0.48$).
+In other words, the follower count overestimates the influence of the highly followed users and underestimates the lowly followed users.
+In contrast, \cref{gim:subfig:debiasing-plots}(right) shows that \gim residuals are not correlated with the follower count percentile ($R^2 = 0.073$).
 That is, \gim is an unbiased influence estimator with respect to the follower count.
+Having demonstrated \gim's effectiveness at quantifying influence in an unbiased manner, we next proceed to apply it to real-world data to investigate the relationship between social class, expertise, and influence in online discourse.